activist-org/activist/CONTRIBUTING.md

    git pull --rebase upstream <dev-branch>
    ```

+   > [!NOTE]\
-   > **Note:** When working on the frontend, activist recommends manual typechecking.
+   > When working on the frontend, activist recommends manual typechecking.
 From within the `frontend` directory run `yarn run postinstall` followed by `yarn nuxi typecheck` to confirm your changes are type-safe.
 Existing TS errors may be ignored.
 PRs to fix these are always welcome!

 6. Push your topic branch up to your fork: